radiome-lab/radiome/docs/Workflow.md

 There are two types of inputs for a workflow.

 1. Resource: anatomical and functional image files, intermediate results, masks, templates, etc. All resources are organized in the global resource pool following BIDS standard.
-2. Parameters: arguments that control the behavior of workflows, such as factors, booleans and times.
-Parameters can be the same for distinct resources.
+2. Parameters: arguments that control the behavior of workflows, such as factors, booleans and flags.
 Radiome will read these parameters from pipeline config file and pass them into workflows.

 ### How Workflows Work

 The entry point of a workflow is always `create_workflow(params, resource_pool, context)` function.

 1. Validate `params` against a schema in `spec.yml` to check whether types, ranges and other constraints are correct.
-Radiome provides this function in `radiome.core.schema.validate_inputs`.
-Call this function like this `validate_inputs(__file__, params)`.

-2. Select `resources ` from `resource pool` based on some conditions.
+2. Select `resources ` from `resource pool` based on some rules.

 3. Use functions, nipype interfaces or other tools to process `resources`.
 The outputs of current step can be connected to the inputs of next steps.
 For example: